 10. Pairings will be made according to the FIDE Swiss Rules with the SwissMaster software.

 a.
 The number of points scored.
-If this is equal the prize money (with the exception of rating prizes) will be shared.
+If this is equal, the prize money (except for rating prizes) will be shared.

 b.
-Direct encounter.
+Direct encounter (top only).
 This is only possible if all the tied players have met each other.
 The sum of points from these encounters will be used.

 c.
 Buchholz score.